 - Another way to add value for your customers is to create templates.
 This is especially helpful if your product is meant to teach your customer something.
 For example, if your content shows customers how to write sales copy, include 2-3 templates they can work with.

 - Create a short video that shows customers how to use these templates.
 Invite them to watch the video then fill out the templates using your tips.

 Adding value to a product isn’t hard.
 It just takes a bit of planning and a desire to help your customers implement what they’re learning from you.

-Creating and selling an information product can be fun and easy.
+Creating and selling your passive income ideas can be fun and easy.

 And you don’t have to wait until you feel ready or until you have decades of experience.
 You can start one right now!